Student Organization Process and Sanctions

 - A case may be resolved in the following ways:

-- Collaborative Resolution – The Organization accepts responsibility for the alleged violations and the Conduct Case Administrator determines appropriate sanctions.
-The Conduct Case Administrator will notify the Organization in an Outcome Letter of the final determination and sanctions.
-Organizations can appeal Collaborative Resolution decisions on the criteria of Unduly Harsh Sanction only.
-Definitions, criteria, and the process for appeals can be found in Section 9 of the Code.
+- Pre-hearing Resolution – The Student Organization accepts responsibility for the alleged violations and the Conduct Case Administrator determines appropriate sanctions.
+The Conduct Case Administrator will notify the Student Organization of the final determination and sanctions in an Outcome Letter sent to the Student Organization Representative(s).
+Outcome Letters also may be sent to relevant stakeholders, including but not limited to University professional staff with oversight of the Student Organization.
+Student Organizations can appeal Pre-hearing Resolution decisions on the criteria of Unduly Harsh Sanction only.
+Definitions, criteria, and the process for appeals can be found in Section 12 of the Code.

 Hazing Investigation and Resolution Process

-If a report alleges violations of the University's Hazing policy, Student Conduct has two options to address the allegations.
+If a report alleges violations of the University's Hazing policy, Student Conduct & Care has two options to address the allegations.

 - If the report does not contain adequate information to be resolved immediately through the Student Organization Conduct Process, the Hazing Investigation Team will initiate an investigation to ensure the safety of Organization members and potential new members.
 The investigation process can include individual Student conversations or a full Organization process.